C-Alty/Comp3000-Callum-Alty/README.md

 - **Anomaly Detection:** The ML model - isolation forest - flags anomalies
 - **User Interaction:**
   - Hover a ship to see details
   - Use the search bar to find vessels
+  - Historic Anomalies are displayed for review

 ## 🛠️ Technologies Used
 - **Frontend:** HTML, CSS, Javascript, Leaflet.js